Phyllis J. Washington College of Education and Human Sciences

 The Phyllis J. Washington College of Education and Human Sciences is the flagship institution for education and human sciences in the state of Montana.
 The college has more than 1,200 undergraduate and 371 graduate students pursuing degrees in communicative sciences and disorders, counselor education, curriculum and instruction, educational leadership and health and human performance.

 - In addition to the College's five academic departments, the College is also home to two allied units: The Montana Digital Academy and The Institute for Educational Research and Service.

 - The Department of Communicative Sciences and Disorders is the only program in the state that prepares students to become speech and language pathologists.
-The program had an enrollment of more than 70 students in Fall 2012.

 - Students have access to dynamic sites of learning and programs of service, including the LAB and Co-Teach Pre-Schools, RITE Care Clinic, and Montana Center for Work Physiology and Exercise Metabolism (WPEM).
 The new Biomechanics Lab houses research of sporting event head injuries and a study focused on combat amputees in cooperation with staff at Walter Reed National Military Medical Center.

 - In each academic department, students prepare for careers of service by participating in field experiences throughout Montana.
 These experiences include clinical placements for future counselors, administrators, speech and language pathologists and community health professionals as well as student-teaching.
 During the academic year, the Office of Field Experiences places 800-1000 future teachers in Montana classrooms.
 Collaboration between the Department of Curriculum and Instruction and The Montana Digital Academy enables pre-service teachers to teach in an on-line format, positioning the College and future graduates at the forefront of innovation in instruction.